Our business

 We are committed to being open and transparent about our work.

 This policy document outlines the guidance, legislation and procedures that our organisation follows for the publication of information.
-It outlines what we publish and the rationale for doing so.
+It outlines what we do and do not publish and the rationale for doing so.

 The policy also supports our core corporate values: